S&P says would reassess UK credit rating on 'Brexit'

 Russia meanwhile must find a way to fill the hole blown in its budget by this year's 30 percent fall in oil prices and prevent capital leaving the country as sanctions imposed over Moscow's role in Ukraine's crisis weigh on growth.

-The foreign debt payments of Russian companies due next year are estimated to be well above $100 billion, Kraemer said.
+The foreign debt payments of Russian companies due next year are estimated to be well above $100 billion (63 billion pounds), Kraemer said.
 But many firms will struggle to secure funding, potentially triggering defaults or requiring government assistance.

 That could accelerate the decline in Moscow's foreign exchange reserves, now around $420 billion but which Kraemer said could be closer to $300 billion than $400 billion in a year's time.